6 Things You Must Bring With You to Climb Kilimanjaro

 1. Protective Clothing

 Wearing clothing that protects you against the elements improves your chances of summit success.
 You’ll face cold, wind, likely some rain, and possibly snow as you climb Kilimanjaro.
 A windproof, waterproof, and breathable rain jacket will keep you dry, and a heavyweight down jacket will keep you warm.
 To protect your head and face from the elements, you need a buff, beanie (toque) and wrap-around sunglasses.
-Windproof and waterproof gloves will protect your hands.
+Windproof and waterproof gloves will protect your hands, so include them on your Kilimanjaro packing list, too.

 As you’ll be trekking through four climatic zones on Kilimanjaro, understanding the concept of layering is crucial.
 You need the right clothing to be able to layer up or down to adjust to the changing weather and varying activity levels.
 In addition to your outer protective layers, you’ll need a variety of heavyweight, midweight and lightweight layers to stay comfortable.
 Do not use cotton as it gets wet and does not dry quickly.